Perly Consulting │ Beck Eco

 OVERVIEW

-AI-powered personalised learning is a proven capability with GA tooling, validated ROI, and broad analyst recognition -- but rolling it out successfully remains harder than buying it.
-Platforms like Cornerstone Galaxy and Degreed Maestro serve thousands of enterprises and report returns above 400%, while conversational learning platforms are now experiencing 146% YoY adoption growth.
+AI-powered personalised learning is a proven capability with GA tooling, validated ROI, and broad analyst recognition—but rolling it out successfully remains harder than buying it.
+Platforms like Cornerstone Galaxy and Degreed Maestro serve thousands of enterprises and report returns above 400%, while conversational learning platforms are experiencing 146% YoY adoption growth.
+Recent peer-reviewed evidence validates effectiveness: a May 2026 meta-analysis of 36 studies (7,229 participants) shows medium overall effect (g=0.499) with strongest results in collaborative learning (g=1.026) and blended settings (g=0.633).
 The technology question is settled.
 The implementation and quality question is not: despite 75.5% of enterprises using AI for content generation, only 10% report learning is consistently personalised, and 41% rate AI-generated content as inadequate or poor.
 The defining tension at this tier is the gap between adoption breadth and implementation depth.
 Fifty-three percent of L&D leaders cite AI integration complexity as their biggest challenge; 42% of AI learning initiatives stall before reaching production.
-AI-generated content trades depth for speed, and emerging research documents metacognitive risks: students using generic AI chatbots scored 17% worse on exams despite superior exercise performance, and 80% forgot content created with AI assistance.
-Organisations that succeed pair capable platforms with disciplined change management, content curation, human oversight, and strong governance -- treating the technology as infrastructure requiring parallel investment in compliance, pedagogical redesign, and continuous improvement processes.
+Critical assessments document quality trade-offs: 78% of AI-generated lesson plans require major adjustments, and metacognitive research shows students using generic AI chatbots score 17% worse on exams despite superior practice performance, with 80% forgetting content created with AI assistance.
+June 2026 data reveals a deeper structural barrier: only 4% of organisations deliver role-specific use-case-driven training despite universal tool deployment, and a longitudinal analysis of adoption across five technology waves (ERP, e-procurement, cloud, analytics, current AI) documents persistent 65-80% failure rates despite escalating training investment, questioning whether standard L&D interventions address root adoption barriers (institutional trust, context, workflow redesign).
+Late-June 2026 research sharpens the diagnosis: employee AI confidence fell 18% year-over-year (steepest single-year drop) while deployment rose to 45%, with 56% receiving no AI training and 62% of workers believing leaders underestimate emotional and psychological impacts—suggesting trust deficits and capability gaps outweigh technology maturity.
+Josh Bersin's 2026 analysis quantifies this: AI-native learning platforms are 28x more likely to unlock employee potential, yet fewer than 5% of organisations deployed such systems despite 82% providing AI training.
+Organisations that succeed pair capable platforms with disciplined change management, content curation, human oversight, and strong governance—treating the technology as infrastructure requiring parallel investment in compliance, pedagogical redesign, continuous improvement processes, and trust-building in workforce readiness.

 CURRENT LANDSCAPE